ZivaVatra/SDAT/README.md

 ## Overview:

-SDAT started off as a bash script sometime before 2006 to handle archival of Documents/Bills/Invoices/etc...
+SDAT started off as a bash script sometime before 2006 to handle archival of my growing collection of documents/bills/invoices/etc...
 It was publicly released as Open Source around 2013 by explicit request, as it turned out there was no similar software available at the time.
 Since then I've kept using it for archiving my paperwork in a searchable way, while also making improvements as and when needed.

+The problem that I had with archiving documents is that I could either archive the scans as images (which are not text searchable) or as OCRed text, which is searchable but could contain OCR errors and you lose the formatting and style of the original document.
+What I wanted was the ability to do both, and from that came the idea of storing the OCR text in the metadata of the image.

-The basic idea is of an automated system that scans the page, runs OCR on the text, and saves the text to the comment field in the metadata as an image.
+So that is what SDAT does.
+It is an automated system that scans pages, runs OCR on the text, and saves the text in the metadata of the image.

 This allows indexing engines (e.g. Desktop search) to know what text the document contains, allowing for easier searching, while keeping the original text+format as an image scan in case you ever need to reproduce a pixel-original copy.